Experience the End of the World: Exploring the Yamal Peninsula in Siberia

-Secret Compass offers a culture experience that is unlike any other.
-If this sort of experience is something that you are looking for in your next journey, but battling below freezing artic winds is not for you, Secret Compass goes all over the world.
+Secret Compass offers a cultural experience that is unlike any other.
+If this sort of experience is something that you are looking for in your next journey, but battling below freezing arctic winds is not for you, Secret Compass goes all over the world.

 People can book expeditions to Africa, Eastern Europe, Central America, Central Asia, Eastern Asia, and beyond.

 “We look for places that most people do not necessarily go and quite often have an unjust bad reputation,” says Prince.